sqwev/CropMaster/docs/source/tutorials/rsimg.md

 the useful property of `RsImg` object is:

-- `ds`: gdal dataset, campatible with gdal API
+- `ds`: rasterio dataset, campatible with rasterio API
 - `name`: (str) the name of the image
 - `date`: (str) the date of the image
 - `nodatavalue`: the nodatavalue of the image